waku-org/specs/standards/application/waku-api.md

       p2p_tcp_port:
         type: uint
         default: 60000
-        description: "The TCP port used for libp2p, relay, aka, general p2p message routing.
+        description: "The TCP port used for libp2p, relay, etc aka, general p2p message routing.
 Not applicable for some environments such as the browser."
       discv5_udp_port:
         type: uint
         default: 9000